IP-VFC ST 2110 Network Video Configuration

 Section titled “Step 5: Output and Streaming Settings”1.
 Configure Output Resolution

 Section titled “1.
-Configure Output Resolution”- In Feed View, right-click the Port (the smaller box within the Slot in the Feed View) to open the Port Editor.
+Configure Output Resolution”- In Feed View, right-click the Port to open the Port Editor.
+In Mirror mode there is 1 port per slot, in Quad mode there are 4.

 - In Display Mode, select one of the pre-configured resolutions.
 Check the table of supported resolution/framerate formats to make sure you’re using a supported configuration.